HTTP Protocol

 If the cache is invalid, the browsers can not use this cache.
 They must send requests to the servers.

 The field Last-Modified is used in the server to indicate when the resource was modified recently.
 For static resources, it will contain this field automatically.
-For dynamic resources, such as Servlet, you can get this using getLastModified() method.
+For dynamic resources, such as a Servlet, you can supply it through the getLastModified() method.

 The Disqus comment system is loading ...